-Being childless during the holidays used to be an awkward and uncomfortable time of the year for me.
+Being childless during the holidays was an awkward and uncomfortable time of the year for me.
 I used to feel as though I didn’t have a right to celebrate because I didn’t have kids and the holidays are all about kids.
 And while it can definitely feel this way due to adverts and marketing campaigns.
-And, we can’t forget the focus placed on the traditional family unit of mother, father, and one or two kids.
+And we can’t forget the focus placed on the traditional family unit of mother, father, and one or two kids.
 Which can make childless couples feel a little left out.
-However, this year I’m determined to redefine what the holidays are about while making it a fun and magical time for my untraditional family unit.
-If you’re like me and looking for some fun things to do with your mate, you’ll enjoy many of the rituals I’m sharing here today.
+However, this year I’m determined to redefine what the holidays are about while making them fun and magical for my untraditional family unit.
+So if you’re like me and looking for fun things to do with your mate, you’ll enjoy many of the rituals I’m sharing here today.

 Childless During the Holidays: 15 Must-Try Rituals